-In this equation, it has to be assumed that the term $t$ and the query $q_i$ are mutually independent once they elect a unigram distribution $\theta_d$.
-Recently this relevance model has been used widely in query expansion.
-This model does not depend upon the distribution difference analysis, hence, it can be said that conceptually this model is very much like Rocchio method \cite{rocchio1971relevance}.
-The main difference of this model from the Rocchio is that the top retrieved documents are assigned a weight such that the lower ranked documents have insignificant impact on term probability \cite{lavrenko2006real}.
 In the research area of relevance model, several studies have been published \cite{lv2010positional,bendersky2011parameterized,miao2012proximity}.
-Reference \cite{lv2009positional} performed a correlative analysis on several states of pseudo relevance feedback and concluded that relevance model is the most efficient method for selection of expansion terms.
-Reference \cite{bendersky2011parameterized} uses external resources for generating features for weighing different types of query concepts and considers the latent concepts for expanding the initial query.
-Reference \cite{miao2012proximity} proposed a proximity-based feedback model that is based on the traditional Rocchio's model, known as PRoc.
-It focus on the proximity of terms rather than the positional information (unlike position relevance model (PRM)).
-It calculates the weights of candidate expansion terms by taking their distance from query terms into account.
-Reference \cite{metzler2007latent} considers term dependencies during query expansion and the expansion technique is based on Markov random fields model.
-This model provides a powerful framework that includes both term occurrence and proximity-based features.
-An example of Markov random field is how many times the query terms occur within a window of fixed size in an organized or unorganized way.
-Reference \cite{lv2010positional} presents a technique for extracting the expansion terms from the feedback documents known as positional relevance model.
-Here, the focus is on query topics based on the positions of query terms in feedback documents.
-Another step in improving the research on relevance model \cite{dalton2013neighborhood} presents a neighborhood relevance model that uses the relevance feedback approaches for recognizing the specialty of entity linking across the document and query collections.
-Actually the main objective of entity linking is to map a string in a document to its entity in knowledge base and recognize the disambiguating context inside the knowledge base.
-Recently article \cite{dang2016context} proposed a context dependent relevance model that provides an approach to incorporate the feedback through improvement of the document language models.
-For evaluating document language models, it uses the context information on the relevant or irrelevant document to obtain weight count (using BM25 weights \cite{robertson1994some,robertson2004understanding}) of the individual query terms.
+Lv and Zhai \cite{lv2009positional} performed a correlative analysis on several states of pseudo-relevance feedback and concluded that the relevance model is the most efficient method for the selection of expansion terms.
+Bendersky et al. \cite{bendersky2011parameterized} use external resources for generating features for weighting different types of query concepts and consider the latent concepts for expanding the initial query.
+Miao et al. \cite{miao2012proximity} proposed a proximity-based feedback model that is based on the traditional Rocchio's model, known as PRoc.
+It focuses on the proximity of terms rather than the positional information (unlike position relevance model (PRM)\cite{miao2012proximity}).
+It calculates the weights of the candidate expansion terms by taking their distance from the query terms into account.
+Metzler and Croft \cite{metzler2007latent} consider term dependencies during QE; the expansion technique is based on Markov random fields model.
+This model provides a robust framework that includes both term occurrence and proximity-based features.
+An example of a Markov random field is estimating the number of times the query terms occur within a window of fixed size in an organized or unorganized way.
+Lv and Zhai \cite{lv2010positional} present a technique for extracting the expansion terms from the feedback documents known as positional relevance model.
+Here, the focus is on query topics based on the positions of the query terms in the feedback documents.
+As another step in improving the research on relevance model, Dalton and Dietz \cite{dalton2013neighborhood} present a neighborhood relevance model that uses relevance feedback approaches for recognizing the specialty of entity linking across the document and query collections.
+Actually, the primary objectives of entity linking are to map a string in a document to its entity in knowledge base and to recognize the disambiguating context inside the knowledge base.
+Recently, Dang et al. \cite{dang2016context} proposed a context-dependent relevance model that provides an approach to incorporate the feedback through improvement of document language models.
+For evaluating document language models, it uses the context information on the relevant or irrelevant documents to obtain the weight counts (using BM25 weights \cite{robertson1994some,robertson2004understanding}) of the individual query terms.